Emperor-Ovaltine/gideon/README.md

 - **Missing Commands**: Make sure the bot has proper permissions and try `/sync` (owner only)
 - **Model Problems**: Some models require OpenRouter credits - check your account
 - **State Issues**: Use `/savestate` to manually persist bot memory
+- **Image Generation Issues**: If `/imagine` fails, try smaller dimensions (512×512), fewer steps, or a different model.
+Some models require more kudos on AI Horde.

 ## 📝 License